Chair, Composition Department

 Professor of Composition

 In 2004, Schneller was the artistic director of the “Tracing Migrations” Festival in Berlin, which featured the works of contemporary composers from Arab countries.
-The following year, he curated the “The Musical Moment” at Berlin’s House of World Cultures, a project that explored Eastern and Western concepts of musical beauty involving composers Toshio Hosokawa and Helmut Lachenmann.
+The following year, he curated “The Musical Moment” at Berlin’s House of World Cultures, a project that explored Eastern and Western concepts of musical beauty involving composers Toshio Hosokawa and Helmut Lachenmann.
 In addition, Schneller designed the 48-channel sound installation that was part of an exhibition on Islamic and modern worlds prepared by TASWIR Projects.

 Associate Professor of Composition